 Network Discovery is a significant feature in Windows 10 but sometimes, unfortunately, it does not work greatly.
 For many, this option is greyed out or turns off automatically or completely missing.
-In few cases, even after the feature is enabled, you notice that it is disabled in the Settings app.
+In a few cases, even after the feature is enabled, you notice that it is disabled in the Settings app.

 Usually, when you access a trustworthy network (such as the Home), an option exists to keep it as private so that you can detect other devices.
-But if it is a less reliable, you are likely to set the connection as public.
-And by doing so, you don’t let your computer to be discoverable on that network.
+But if it is less reliable, you are likely to set the connection as public.
+And by doing so, you don’t let your computer be discoverable on that network.